apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Used to declare the service reference of the current component.</p>
+<p>serviceRefDeclarations is used to declare the service reference of the current component.</p>
 </td>
 </tr>
 </tbody>